-If Beau Brummell’s figurative pissing on walls, transfigured in his decline literally as the fluid expression of his discontent, can tell us anything, it is that the Oedipal structures that Freud and Lacan find so consistent throughout human experience are there to be resisted, parodied, mocked and defiled precisely in order to reveal them and at the same time reinforce them.
+If Beau Brummell’s figurative pissing on walls, transfigured in his decline literally as the fluid expression of his discontent, can tell us anything, it is that the Oedipal structures that Freud and Lacan find so consistent throughout human experience are there to be resisted, parodied, mocked, and defiled precisely to reveal them and at the same time reinforce them.
 Psychoanalytic theory tells us no less than this: Oedipal structuration both enables our self-definitions and describes our essential lack or incompletion, our unmeetable need to be satisfied.
 Oedipus is the myth in which we understand our compulsory dimorphism, inescapable familial dysfunction, masculine aggression, feminine complicity, and patriarchy itself.
 This is never so clear as in a monarchy headed by a woman or, as for George III and the Regent in his future role as George IV, a weak king.
 Lacan situates the phallus as the primary locus of our dysfunction, even as it allows us to speak as subjects.
-Nevertheless, because the phallus is in so many ways synonymous with language itself—our subjectivity as structured and experienced through language, our sheer expressive capacity, even to an extent our creative capacity—it enables us because it inducts us into the symbolic.
-The psychotic or schizo is positioned to do the end run around the phallus rather than playing it straight precisely because the symbolic is closed off in schizophrenia, unavailable.
-The paternal function or paternal metaphor fails, and the subject is never alienated from him- or herself in the way that language use both structures and depends upon.
-Instead, language for the psychotic is flat, becoming a code to which one has partial clues but no mastery, or a game at which winning and losing are mere gambits, and inconsequential.
-The first describes Judge Schreber’s schizoid episodes, whereas the second describes Brummell’s.
+Nevertheless, because the phallus is in so many ways synonymous with language itself—our subjectivity as structured and experienced through language, our sheer expressive capacity, even to an extent our creative capacity—it enables us because it inducts us into the Symbolic.
+The psychotic or schizo is positioned to do the end run around the phallus rather than playing it straight precisely because the Symbolic is closed off and unavailable in schizophrenia.
+The paternal function or metaphor fails, and the subject is never alienated from him- or herself in the way that language use both structures and depends upon.
+Instead, language for the psychotic is flat, becoming a code to which one has partial clues but no mastery or a game at which winning and losing are mere gambits and inconsequential.
+The first example describes Judge Schreber’s schizoid episodes, whereas the second describes Brummell’s.

-I draw some of my insight into Brummell’s situation from Deleuze and Guattari’s Anti-Oedipus: Schizophrenia and Capitalism, because of the authors’ heavy emphasis on the role of schizophrenia in unveiling Oedipal structures as retrofits.
+I draw some of my insight into Brummell’s situation from Deleuze and Guattari’s Anti-Oedipus: Schizophrenia and Capitalism because of the authors’ heavy emphasis on the role of schizophrenia in unveiling Oedipal structures as retrofits.
 They argue that these are structures Freud and Lacan sutured onto capitalist society in order to explain societal/familial roles in subjective identity and experience.
-Not only is psychosis/schizophrenia the mind-body state that sees Oedipus to be fictional, thereby unseating the psychoanalytic reinforcing of patriarchal power as essential and inescapable, but capitalism itself is a schizophrenic economy, an economy at its limits.
+Not only is psychosis/schizophrenia the mind-body state that sees Oedipus as fictional, thereby unseating the psychoanalytic reinforcement of patriarchal power as essential and inescapable, but capitalism itself is a schizophrenic economy at its limits.
 Who better to realize its anti-Oedipal energies than the schizo?
-Redrawing the lines of this argument, I ask, who better than Brummell to unveil the schizoid energies of the Regency, with its runaway lust for material goods and experiences that we need not, as we tend to do, categorize as sheer consumerism.
+Redrawing the lines of this argument, I ask, who better than Brummell to unveil the schizoid energies of the Regency with its runaway lust for material goods and experiences that we need not categorize as sheer consumerism.
 In fact, for the bon ton as Brummell embodied it, materialism was not to be accumulated, for dispersal was as important as acquisition.
-Whereas in the earlier part of the Romantic period gambling was an aristocrat’s game, for Regency high society gambling became the exemplary metonymic for capitalism’s randomness effects: incomes and outflows mediated by the game.
+Whereas in the earlier part of the Romantic period gambling was an aristocrat’s game, for Regency high society gambling became the exemplary metonymic for capitalism’s random effects: incomes and outflows mediated by the game.
 For Deleuze and Guattari, the flows are the circulation of energies that Oedipus attempts to harness and disrupt.
 But flows are essential to the body, whether the human body-machine or the social body, the “body without organs.”